yegormi/guidebook-ios/README.md

 ## Usage

-Launch the GuideBook app on your iOS device or simulator.
+ - Launch the GuideBook app on your iOS device or simulator.

-Explore the list of available guides.
+ - Explore the list of available guides.

-Click on a guide to view its details.
+ - Click on a guide to view its details.

-To mark a guide as a favorite, tap the heart icon.
+ - To mark a guide as a favorite, tap the heart icon.

-Use the navigation features to browse guides and discover travel destinations.
+ - Use the navigation features to browse guides and discover steps for them.

 ## Contributing